itsAiham/dice_game/README.md

         To deactivate it:	        "deactivate"

-**Python -m venv env**     If you are on windows
+To activate it on windows:

-       To activate it write:	". env/bin/activate"
+       To activate it write:	". env/Scripts/activate"

        To deactivate it:	        "deactivate"